Last Updated on

-So no matter where or when you plan to be hiking in North Carolina, we’ve compiled 31 of our favorite hikes near Asheville and its surroundings, as well as other awesome parts of the state.
+So no matter where, when, or what places you plan to visit in North Carolina, we’ve compiled more than 60 of our favorite hikes near Asheville and its surroundings, and elsewhere throughout the state.

 Fall Foliage Note